soumya92/barista/modules/vpn.md

 Show the VPN status for tun0: `vpn.DefaultInterface()`.
 Show the VPN status for a specific interface: `vpn.New("tun1")`.

-VPN shows the VPN status as one of three states: Disconnected, Coneecting, or Connected.
+VPN shows the VPN status as one of three states: Disconnected, Connecting, or Connected.
 It was written before netinfo was available, but now a superset of this module's functionality is available in the netinfo module.